 New rules based publishing enables business process automation, driving up efficiencies.
 As an example, you can now publish documents that have an “approved” attribute value for document status in Documentum.

 Extended Enterprise Reach

 New “Review and Revise” capabilities now allow mobile users to review and edit Documentum-originated content through this connector.
 File changes from any device are synchronized back into Documentum automatically.

-In a December product brief, ESG analyst Kristine Kao discussed the major updates Syncplicity made to Enterprise Edition in the 4th quarter of 2013.
+In a December product brief, ESG analyst Kristine Kao discussed the major updates Syncplicity by Axway made to Enterprise Edition in the 4th quarter of 2013.

 Improved user experience.
 Syncplicity’s updated iOS and Android apps combine better collaboration and productivity (file management and secure mobile editing) with a more user-friendly experience.

 Increased security and admin control.
 Admins can create policies for access, storage quotas, and sharing, and can rank-order policies to ensure each user has the appropriate level of permissions.
 IT can also set information rights management (IRM) policies for shared files.

 Enhanced storage options and privacy.
 Storage vaults were well received for flexible, policy-driven on-premise or cloud-based storage.